Vic-L/multi-wordpress/README.md

 1. Find out why docker stack deploy does not creat volumes.
 2. Better way to manage changing variables in `docker-compose.yml` file for different environments
+3. Add tag to `root_block_device` of ec2 instance [https://github.com/hashicorp/terraform/issues/3629](https://github.com/hashicorp/terraform/issues/3629)

 ## Current Progress

+### Terraform

+These are notes in point form.
+Require organising and update before merging into master.

+* `key_name` of `aws_instance` need to be existing
+* Named profile setup for is required for deploying terraform
+* tags `Name` are `multi_wordpress` by default
+* makefile using -target flag to destroy all resources except the ebs_volume that needs to persist, refer [this issue](https://github.com/terraform-providers/terraform-provider-aws/)issues/2416)